jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Clear communication, humility, and responsiveness often matter more than raw algorithmic brilliance.

 It's building relationships.
-It's helping others with technical issues who may return the favor when you need it.
+It's helping others with technical issues who may return the favor when you need help.
 It's the former coworker who lets you know about a great opportunity at their current company and thought of you.

 ## Technical Interview
-The other type of interview is the Technical Interview.
+Another type of interview is the Technical Interview.

 The Technical Interview determines whether you have the skills for the job.